mario-koddenbrock/mario-koddenbrock.github.io/content/_index.md

 ---

-I’m a **PhD student** at HTW Berlin, where I contribute to a DFG-funded project on applied foundation models in computer vision and machine learning.
-I earned my mathematics degree from Freie Universität Berlin and bring over ten years of hands-on R&D experience in machine learning to my research.
-My work bridges theory and practice, developing scalable vision systems that tackle real-world challenges.
+I’m a **PhD student** at HTW Berlin, contributing to a DFG-funded project on applied foundation models in computer vision and machine learning.
+I hold a degree in mathematics from Freie Universität Berlin and bring more than ten years of hands-on R&D experience in machine learning to my research.

-Working title of my thesis:
+**PhD thesis (working title):**
-**Adaptation Techniques for Visual Foundation Models for Continuous Quantification in Microscopy**
+_Adaptation Techniques for Visual Foundation Models for Continuous Quantification in Microscopy_

-I am part of the **DFG project**: [Berlin Initiative for Applied Foundation Model Research (Appl-FM)](https://www.bht-berlin.de/3873/article/9084).
+I am involved in the **DFG project**: [Berlin Initiative for Applied Foundation Model Research (Appl-FM)](https://www.bht-berlin.de/3873/article/9084).

 <!-- This is the final, all-Font-Awesome icon block -->
 <div class="icon-block" style="display: flex; flex-wrap: wrap; justify-content: center; align-items: center; gap: 28px; margin-top: 20px; font-size: 2rem;">